derekTurner/IT-docs-24/Block_REACT/section_5/reactDevelopment1.md

 Both of these alternative run times are worthy of investigation, but for the present purpose I will work with the stable node version 20.

-Node ia also associated with the package manager [npm](https://www.npmjs.com/) this is a repository which holds thousands of node modules which can be drawn into javascript applications.
+Node is also associated with the package manager [npm](https://www.npmjs.com/) this is a repository which holds thousands of node modules which can be drawn into javascript applications.

-Node is good, but it relies on installing these small node modules.
+Node is good, but it relies on installing many small node modules.
 If you are careful you should make a distinction between modules which are installed globally, and therefore become part of your base node environment and those which are installed within the node-modules folder of your application.

 Applications may be dependant on different versions of these node modules, so it is essential to be careful with version installation.
 Node dependencies are an important consideration in getting an application to run.
 This takes care to manage on a personal machine, but on a multi-user machine could become impracticable.